fabricedesre/servonk/readme.md

 Since we depend on Servo, first check that you have everything set up [as explained](https://github.com/servo/servo/blob/master/README.md#setting-up-your-environment).

 You need to do a [b2g](https://github.com/mozilla-b2g/B2G) build for your device (eng or userdebug to get root access), as this is not properly setup with the Android build system yet.
+It is only necessary to build gonk, not gecko or gaia.
+A simple way to remove these from the build after running ./config.sh is to edit b2g.mk in gonk-misc repository and comment out the gecko and gaia lines, as shown in this git diff: https://pastebin.com/sdQG3Tki

+Also:
+- sudo apt-get llvm-dev libclang-dev and clang (Ubuntu 18.04).

 ## Building